vfilimonov/co2meter/README.md

 ###### Windows
 For installation of `hidapi` package [Microsoft Visual C++ Compiler for Python](https://www.microsoft.com/en-us/download/details.aspx?id=44266) is required.

+**Note**: Some users have reported, that for certain models of CO2 meter devices under Windows a special software should be running in order for the `CO2Meter` to work (see [issue #16](https://github.com/vfilimonov/co2meter/issues/16)).
+More speficically, `ZG.exe` downloaded from "ZyAura" website (the link is [in the comment](https://github.com/vfilimonov/co2meter/issues/16#issuecomment-871743048)).

 ### Installation of python package

 Then installation of `co2meter` could be done via the `pip` utility: